bndnio/concurrency-mini-problems/README.md

 or a similar fashion in a different language.
-The performance is then evaluated using a performance tool for that language and comparing runtime and memory usage across the implementations with a fixed input size and similar execution order (e.g. H and O atom functions are called in a similar order).
+The performance is then evaluated using a performance tool for that language and comparing runtime and memory usage across the implementations with a fixed input size and similar execution order (e.g. H and O atom routines are called in a similar order).

-For solutions in GoLang, I use a tool called `pprof`.
+For implementations in GoLang, I use a tool called `pprof`.
-It allowed me to collect cpu and memory resource information about the go program.
+It allowed me to collect cpu and memory resource information about go programs.
-In particular, I can see exactly how long it took to execute, what routines took however long to execute, how much memory was used, and what lines of code were responsible.
+In particular, I can see exactly how long it took to execute, what routines took how long to execute, how much memory was used, and what lines of code were responsible.
 Resources used to understand this tool are included [here (understanding profiling tool)](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/),